evertonse/tcc-ufs/info.md

 Radiant energy density = # hits per area
 Radiant flux = # hits per second
-Irrandiace = # hits per second per area (radiance flux density)
+Irrandiace = # hits per second per area (radiance flux density) Half the area would mean half the flux, but same Irradiance

 Units:

-Isso ainda não é suficiente para descrever, é ncessario extender para o angulo em 2d temos radians
+Isso ainda não é suficiente para descrever how bright something appear, é ncessario extender para o angulo em 2d temos radians

+ex: if you had a flux heading only in one direction and it not the direction your looking in the sufarce wouldn't appear bright, nevertheless the flux could possibly be very high

 Solid Angle: razão entre a area subtended on the sphere to radius square a area projetada